AbdullahTaher93/CCMYproject/README.md

 # Gathering

-In this part we will create virtual machine by command line using the Azure CLI tool, The we will deploy our application on Azure in a virtual machine with Debian 9  as os,and we used Mongodb in our app
+In this part we will create virtual machine by command line using the Azure CLI tool, The we will deploy our application on Azure in a virtual machine with Debian 9  as os, and we used Mongodb in our app
 All the information about this milestone[This Document](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/hito4.md)